 - In the Restrict to this list of metrics field, choose Unsolved tickets and Solved tickets (you add Solved tickets so that viewers can switch between the two metrics).
 You can select multiple metrics to give the viewer more flexibility.

 - When you are finished, click Apply.

 Explore displays the Change metrics widget.
-You can now use the COUNT(Solved tickets) to metrics drop-down list to change the query table to display the Unsolved tickets metric.
+You can now use the COUNT(Solved tickets) to metrics drop-down list to change the report table to display the Unsolved tickets metric.

 Adding a change attribute

 You can give agents the option of displaying a different attribute than the assignee name, for example the number of tickets solved for each ticket channel.
 You can do this by using a change attribute.